 Monkey Puzzle Tree Care

 Choose a spot well away from sidewalks and driveways, as this tree's surface roots have the potential for heaving paved surfaces.
 The planting hole should be twice as wide as the tree's nursery container, with soil that is well loosened.
-Plant it at the same height as it was growing in the container.
-It is always good to have a helping hand to make sure your tree is completely straight as you fill the soil back into the hole.
-Then, place 2 to 3 inches of mulch around your tree without it touching the trunk.
+Plant it at the same depth as it was growing in the container.
+It is always good to have a helping hand to ensure your tree is completely straight as you fill the soil back into the hole.
+Then, place 2 to 3 inches of mulch around your tree without touching the trunk.
 You may want to stake your tree to ensure strong winds do not displace it.